 A great example of a deep water culture hydroponic system is the 5-gallon hydroponic bucket, also called a bubble bucket system.
 5-gallon hydroponic buckets are very simple to build and can grow large fruiting plants, both of which make them popular with hobby hydroponic gardeners.

 With deep water culture hydroponic systems, you don’t have to worry about using a grow medium that holds a lot of moisture.
 The plant’s roots are suspended in a reservoir full of nutrient solution and oxygen is provided to the root system via an airstone or air diffuser.

 The oxygen and air source are very important to DWC, because roots that do not receive constant oxygen will be drowned in the nutrient solution.

 What Makes Deep Water Culture Hydroponics So Successful?

-Especially since your plant’s roots will be sitting in the hydroponic nutrient solution at all times, make sure you’re not exposing them to too powerful of a nutrient solution.
-Too much concentration can fry the roots causing nutrient lockout.
+Especially since your plant’s roots will be sitting in the hydroponic nutrient solution at all times, make sure you’re not exposing them to too powerful of a nutrient concentration.
+A concentration too high can fry the roots, causing nutrient lockout.

 Have a plan in case of power loss ⚡️

 DWC systems need constant electricity to run the air pump.
 If the power goes out your plants will be affected.
 If loss of electricity does happen, drop the water level in the reservoir halfway so more of the roots will be exposed to oxygen but will still have access to the nutrient solution.
 This won’t stop the plants from being stressed but can prevent them from dying.